Saurav-KumarSingh/pollApp/README.md

-# PollEase - Create Polls & Ask for Suggestions
+# PollApp - Create Polls & Ask for Suggestions

-PollEase is a Flutter application that allows users to create polls and gather suggestions from others.
+PollApp is a Flutter application that allows users to create polls and gather suggestions from others.
 It provides an interactive and engaging way to collect opinions and make informed decisions.

 ## 🚀 Features